Richard III (1995 film): Development

+"Although it is a history play, if you look at the dates, there were people at the original production whose grandparents would have lived in Richard III’s time.
+Richard [Eyre] suggested looking back to the 1930s and fascism, which seemed like a modern equivalent.
+Just before the play opened in the US, I said: 'Shouldn’t we film this?'
+He said: 'Yes, you’d better write a screenplay.'"Richard Loncraine admitted he was not well-versed in Shakespeare, but McKellen trusted him due to his instinct for strong visuals.
+"He knew nothing about Shakespeare but the partnership was perfect.
+He gave way on any point I made about the text and I conceded on visual things because he knew how to tell the story cinematically," McKellen said.

+Casting

+McKellen cast Robert Downey Jr., having enjoyed working with him in Restoration earlier that same year.
+Loncraine recalled of Downey "Robert Downey Jr was in a pretty bad way in those days: well-mannered, just not always quite with us, though his performance didn’t suffer."

+Dominic West made his film debut as Richmond.

+Filming

+In keeping with the film's aesthetics, Loncraine chose locations that evoked a modernist architectural style rather than accuracy to the original text, for example portraying the Tower of London with the exterior of Bankside Power Station.
+Filming took place at Shepperton Studios and at various locations including the Royal Pavilion in Brighton, St Cuthbert's, Earls Court; Carnforth MPD, Senate House, London; Strawberry Hill House, County Hall, and St Pancras London Hotel.
+The climactic battle scene was shot at Battersea Power Station.

 Reception

-Richard III received universal acclaim from critics.
-On Rotten Tomatoes the film has a "Certified Fresh" approval rating of 94% based on 49 reviews, with an average score of 8.2/10.
+Richard III was well reviewed by critics.
+On Rotten Tomatoes the film has an approval rating of 96% based on 51 reviews, with an average score of 8.2/10.
+On Metacritic the film has an average score of 86 based on 24 reviews, indicating "universal acclaim".

-Empire magazine gave the film 4 out of 5 stars, calling it "fascinating" and "cerebral".
+Empire magazine gave the film four out of five, calling it "fascinating" and "cerebral".
 Jeffrey Lyons said the film was "mesmerizing", while Richard Corliss in Time called it "cinematic".
 Mick LaSalle of the San Francisco Chronicle wrote, "the picture never stops coming at you".
-Roger Ebert of the Chicago Sun-Times gave the film four stars out of four and included it on his Great Movies list.
+Roger Ebert of the Chicago Sun-Times gave the film four out of four and included it on his Great Movies list.

+Accolades

 Soundtrack

 The soundtrack to Richard III was released on 27 February 1996.

-"Come Live With Me" is a 1930s-style swing song, performed by Stacey Kent at the ball celebrating Edward IV's triumph.
-It is an original composition by Trevor Jones with anachronistic lyrics adapted from Christopher Marlowe's "The Passionate Shepherd To His Love", a poem actually written a century after the events depicted in the play.
+"Come Live with Me" is a 1930s-style swing song, performed by Stacey Kent at the ball celebrating Edward IV's triumph.
+It is an original composition by Trevor Jones with anachronistic lyrics adapted from Christopher Marlowe's "The Passionate Shepherd to His Love", a poem actually written a century after the events depicted in the play.